zicht/messages-bundle/README.md

 The targetlanguage (`--target=xx`) is required for `yaml` as it cannot be autodiscovered.
 For `xlf` we use the `target-language` attribute inside the file, but can be forced by using the target-option as well.

 Parameters in the translations are rewritten and not sent to the translation-api to prevent translating them.
-They should be in the default format of `%param%`.
+They should be in the format of `%param%`, `!param` or `{param}`.

 If your file is in `xliff`, we only support `1.2`.